Czech Case: Instrumental

 Be careful! :)

-As you've seen, "forming the dative case" means changing the endings of nouns, adjectives, and pronouns.
+As you've seen, "forming the instrumental case" means changing the endings of nouns, adjectives, and pronouns.
 Here's a simplified table of endings:

-But anyway, if you need it, here's a simplified table of instrumental noun endings:
+But if you do need it, here's a table of the instrumental noun endings:

 Masculine animate (ending with -a) |